 3. You are a current Smoker, or have quit within the last 15 years.

-4. You will need to talk with your doctor to decide if screening is right for you.
+If you meet the criteria above, speak with your doctor to decide if screening is right for you.
+A physican referral is required for a scheduled screening.

 Questions?
 We’re here for you